-When you manually run reports (especially if you’re using a spreadsheet), you run the risk of accidentally polluting your data every time you update, through pasting into the wrong cell, mistyping, or pulling from the wrong source, for example.
+When you manually run reports (especially if you’re using a spreadsheet), you run the risk of accidentally polluting your data every time you update, by pasting into the wrong cell, mistyping, or pulling from the wrong source, for example.

 With report automation, as long as your data source is clean, all of the reports that automatically pull data from that source will be completely accurate.

-Note: The applications selected in this article are examples to show a feature in context and are not intended as endorsements or recommendations.
+The applications mentioned in this article are examples to show a feature in context and are not intended as endorsements or recommendations.
 They have been obtained from sources believed to be reliable at the time of publication.